-The Company's initial therapeutic goal is to develop a safe and effective therapy for prostate cancer patients whose tumors have progressed on current anti-androgen therapy.
-However, preclinical and clinical studies that have evaluated the NTD inhibition of the Company's Aniten compounds suggest the potential to increase therapeutic activity by combining these agents with anti-androgens at an earlier stage of treatment.
-Therefore, while the Company's first priority is to continue Phase I clinical development of EPI-7386 as a single agent, in parallel the Company has also been conducting preclinical studies and planning clinical studies to evaluate EPI-7386 in combination with other agents.
-These preclinical studies are being conducted in collaboration with academic institutions.
-In addition, the Company has engaged in discussions with the relevant pharmaceutical companies in the prostate cancer space regarding potential collaborative clinical trials of combination therapy in earlier line patients.
-The first of these collaborations, with Janssen, was recently announced.
+The Company's initial therapeutic goal is to develop a safe and effective therapy for prostate cancer patients whose tumors have progressed on current antiandrogen therapy.
+However, preclinical studies suggest the potential of the Company's Aniten compounds to increase therapeutic activity when combined with antiandrogens at the earlier stage of the disease.
+Therefore, while the Company's first priority is to continue Phase I clinical development of EPI 7386 as a single agent, in parallel the Company has also been conducting preclinical studies and planning clinical studies to evaluate EPI-7386 in combination with other agents.
+These preclinical studies are being conducted in collaboration with industry collaborators and academic institutions.
+In addition, the Company has engaged in discussions with the relevant pharmaceutical companies in the prostate cancer space regarding potential collaborative clinical trials of combination therapy in earlier line of treatment for patients with mCRPC, including those announced with Janssen, Astellas, and Bayer.
 In future preclinical studies, the Company intends to further explore other potential applications for AR-NTD inhibitors, including breast cancer and other AR-associated cancers.